the-turing-way/the-turing-way/project_management/jupyter-workshop-application-20191215.md

 We understand that planning a work event on a Saturday excludes many potential contributors.
 However, organising events on week days also excludes people who do not have institutional support to volunteer their time to Project Jupyter.
-The budget we have provided assumes the maximum travel and hotel costs for workshop participants, along with travel funds for ten of the workshop participants.
-(We assume that many of the participants will be travelling from within London to the event).
+The budget we have provided assumes the maximum travel and hotel costs for workshop participants, along with travel funds for ten of the workshop participants (we assume that many of the participants will be travelling from within London to the event).
 We will use the excess funds to provide childcare and additional support for mentored sprint participants.

 <a name="schedule"></a>

 ### Approximate event dates (no later than August 2020)

-The event will run from Thursday 21 May 2020 to Saturday 23 May 2020, with travel to London arranged for Wednesday 20 May (accomodation provided that evening) and return travel on either Friday 22 May (workshop participants) or Saturday 23 May (worshop participants who also volunteer to mentor contributions).
+The event will run from Thursday 21 May 2020 to Saturday 23 May 2020, with travel to London arranged for Wednesday 20 May (accommodation provided that evening) and return travel on either Friday 22 May (workshop participants) or Saturday 23 May (workshop participants who also volunteer to mentor contributions).

 We have reserved the Enigma room at The Alan Turing Institute for 21 and 22 May and Microsoft Reactor - London for 23 May.